Nextome/nextome.github.io/docs/Nextome SDK/Android/integration.md

 nextomeSdk.start()
 ```

-If you want Nextome to keep track of user indoor position also while the phone screen is off or your app is in background explore the corresponding section [LINK HERE]
+If you want Nextome to keep track of user indoor position also while the phone screen is off or your app is in background explore the corresponding section [here](background-service.md).

 ## Stop localization
 When you've done, stop the localization by calling: